bstefanescu/koa-webapp/README.md

 ## WebApp

-A configurable class defining a web application.
-Embeds a koa app instance and provide configuration getters to configure the application.
+A configurable class defining a web application which embeds a koa app instance.
 It is also the place where you should initialize and store the global (i.e. singleton) services making up your application.

 The web app instance will be available to all `Resource` objects through the `app` property, so you can easily access the global services.
 Also, the web app instance will be aavilable on the koa instance as the `webapp` property so you can access the web app from any middleware.

-To configure the application you will need to extend the base WebApp class and to define some methods and / or getters.
-There is only one method that you **must define**: `findUser(emailOrName)` which is used to retrieve an user account given its name or email.
+To configure the application you will need to pass your custom options through the argument of the base class constructor.
+The only abstract method that you **must define** is: `findUser(emailOrName)` which is used to retrieve an user account given its name or email.
 If no user is found you must return a falsy value (e.g. null).
 This method will be used to login users.
 The returned User object may define the following fields:

 ```